local-ch/lhc/docs/exceptions.md

 Exceptions
 ===

-Anything but a 200 response code raises an exception.
+Anything but a response code indicating success (2**) raises an exception.

 ```ruby